solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 engine, they have built-in support for high availability, automating backups, and meeting compliance requirements.
 Moreover, Azure Database for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
-(TODO:Add link for MySQL Migration Guide)
+Reference the [Migrating to Azure Database for MySQL] guide for in-depth information and examples on how to successfully migrate to Microsoft Azure.

 For most use cases, Azure Database for MySQL is the preferred offering which allows developers to focus on application development and